Due to the critical issues caused by COVID-19, the logistics industry faces many important challenges and transformations.

 To meet a customer’s expectations and needs, visibility and real-time tracking gives shippers insights of the location of their purchase.
 This helps them optimize routing, foresee ETA and react more flexibly on disruptions.
 Visibility helps create a resilient supply chain that better adapts to unforeseen events and the challenges of a volatile market.

 In the short term, shippers and retailers need to adapt to the new situation and keep up with demand, while coping with restrictions.
-It is in the long term however, that the industry will face a bigger transformation.
+It is in the long term however, that the logistics industry will face a bigger transformation.
 To adapt to new consumer patterns, customer expectations, and market volatility, the implementation of new technologies and digitalization is a must-have to keep up with competitors.

 Logistics hubs will re-emerge at the regional level to both eliminate single source dependencies and establish a flexible and adaptable supply chain.
 End-to-end visibility will be the basic requirement for a working supply chain.
 It will increase efficiency, optimize operations, and will help in meeting business goals.
 Automation will also play a key role, right from eliminating low-level workflows to pushing autonomous robots to deliver packages in the last-mile.